molomby/mol-backup-manager/README.md

 I suggest the most excellent [Mandrill](https://mandrillapp.com) service from MailChimp.
 They provide very reliable mail delivery infrastructure, free up to 12k mails a month.

-### YAML is pretty sweet
+### YAML is hella sweet

-The 'defaults' structure in config.yaml is handy but don't forget you can use other YAML features, eg. referential anchors.
+The `defaults` structure in config.yaml is handy but don't forget you can use other YAML features, like referential anchors, to support all kinds of fun configurations.